-NQSO Stock Options RSU Time-Based Units PSU Performance-Based Units (other than APSUs) APSU Absolute Stock Price Performance-Based Units
+PSU NQSO Stock Options Performance-Based Units (other than APSUs) RSH Time-Based Units APSU Absolute Stock Price Performance-Based Units

-- (1) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Number of Shares or Units of Stock That Have Not Vested" column by \$33.15 (the closing price of the Company's common stock on January 27, 2023, the last trading day of fiscal year 2023). - (2) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units, or Other Rights That Have Not Vested" column by \$33.15 (the closing price of the Company's common stock on January 27, 2023, the last trading day of fiscal year 2023). - (3) Represents the APSUs that remained outstanding and are eligible to vest if, during any consecutive 30-day trading period that commences and ends during the period commencing March 5, 2019 and ending March 5, 2024, the average per-share closing price of the Company's common stock equals or exceeds \$95.00. - (4) The PSUs granted in fiscal year 2022 vest based on our percentile ranking against a comparison group of companies based on the companies included in the S&P Semiconductor Select Industry Index at the start of the applicable performance period, when we are ranked against those companies based on TSR performance for the applicable performance period.
+(1) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Number of Shares or Units of Stock That Have Not Vested" column by \$33.15 (the closing price of the Company's common stock on January 27, 2023, the last trading day of fiscal year 2023).

+- (2) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units, or Other Rights That Have Not Vested" column by \$33.15 (the closing price of the Company's common stock on January 27, 2023, the last trading day of fiscal year 2023). - (3) Represents the APSUs that remained outstanding and are eligible to vest if, during any consecutive 30-day trading period that commences and ends during the period commencing March 5, 2019 and ending March 5, 2024, the average per-share closing price of the Company's common stock equals or exceeds \$95.00. - (4) The PSUs granted in fiscal year 2022 vest based on our percentile ranking against a comparison group of companies based on the companies included in the S&P Semiconductor Select Industry Index at the start of the applicable performance period, when we are ranked against those companies based on TSR performance for the applicable performance period.
 TSR will be measured for each of the three measurement periods applicable to the award: the Company's fiscal year 2022, fiscal years 2022 and 2023, and fiscal years 2022, 2023 and 2024.
-The first measurement period resulted in the vesting of 58.82% of the target number of units originally granted pursuant to the award as of the last day of fiscal year 2022.
-The second measurement period resulted in the vesting of 0.00% of the target number of units in the second vesting tranche, one-third of the target number of units in the second vesting tranche, one-third of the target number of units in the second vesting tranche, one-third of fiscal year 2023.
+The first measurement period resulted in the vesting of 58.82% of the target number of units in the first vesting tranche, one-third of the target number of units originally granted pursuant to the award as of the last day of fiscal year 2022.
+The second measurement period resulted in the vesting of 0.00% of the target number of units in the second vesting tranche, one-third of the target number of units originally granted pursuant to the award, as of the last day of fiscal year 2023.
 The amount reported in the table above represents the target number of PSUs that are eligible to vest for the third measurement period under the awards (consisting of fiscal years 2022, 2023, and 2024, respectively; covering one-third of the target number of units originally granted pursuant to the award).

 The PSUs granted in fiscal year 2023 vest based on our TSR relative to the TSR of the SPDR S&P Semiconductor ETF (NYSE:XSD), which tracks the S&P Semiconductor Select Industry Index.
 TSR will be measured for each of the three measurement periods applicable to the award: the Company's fiscal year 2023, fiscal years 2023 and 2024, and fiscal years 2023, 2024 and 2025.
-The first measurement period resulted in the vesting of 0.00% of the target number of units originally granted pursuant to the award as of the last day of fiscal year 2023.
-The amount reported in the table above represents the target number of PSUs that are eligible to vest for the second and third measurement periods under the awards (consisting of fiscal years 2023, and 2024, and fiscal years 2023, and 2024, and fiscal years 2023, respectively; each covering one-third of the target number of units originally granted pursuant to the award.
+The first measurement period resulted in the vesting of 0.00% of the target number of units in the first vesting tranche, one-third of the target number of units originally granted pursuant to the award as of the last day of fiscal year 2023.
+The amount reported in the table above represents the target number of PSUs that are eligible to vest for the second and third measurement periods under the awards (consisting of fiscal years 2023 and 2024, and fiscal years 2023, 2024, and 2025, respectively; each covering one-third of the target number of units originally granted pursuant to the award).